New Circuits for Visiting Machu Picchu

 Note:

-In the case of these two alternative additional climbs, it is an add on to circuit ticket #4 to be able to climb either of these and is an additional fee of $75 for either.
+In the case of the two alternative additional climbs of Huayna Picchu and Machu Picchu Mountain, it is an additional to circuit ticket #4 to be able to climb either of these and is an additional fee of $75 for either.